Willcox-Research-Group/rom-operator-inference-Python3/docs/content/opinf/intro.md

 - different system parameters (see [Parametric ROMs](subsec-parametric-roms)).

 :::{important}
-Physics-based reduced-order models tend to be much more predictive than black-box machine learning models.
-However, the accuracy of any data-driven model depends on how well the training data represents the full-order system.
+The accuracy of any data-driven model depends on how well the training data represents the full-order system.
 We should not expect a reduced-order model to perform well under conditions that are wildly different than the training data.
 The [**Getting Started**](sec-tutorial) tutorial demonstrates this concept in the case of prediction for new initial conditions.
 :::